mvac7/mSXdevtools_ByteniZ3R/README.md

 ## Description

-Generates tables of 8 bits unsigned values, from waveforms or binary files, in different programming languages (BASIC, C or ASM).
+Generates tables of 8 bits unsigned values, from waveforms in different programming languages (BASIC, C or ASM).

 This tool is designed primarily to support cross-development of retro-computer applications.